some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The IPv6 Multicast Option and not the IPv6 Endpoint Option shall be referenced by SubscribeEventgroupAck messages.
+The IPv6 Multicast Option and not the IPv6 Endpoint Option shall be referenced by Subscribe Eventgroup Ack messages.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_737